microsoft/genaiscript/packages/whitepaper/gptools-overview.md

 ## gptools - a Framework for AI-Enhanced Workflows

-Vision: empower individuals, including non-developers, to use AI-enhanced scripts to support their efforts to create, understand, and maintain complex artifacts
+Vision: empower teams, including non-developers, to use AI-enhanced scripts to support their efforts to create, understand, and maintain complex artifacts

 Goals: support tool abstraction, modularity, reuse, but at the same time empower non-developers to author, maintain, and update AI-enhanced scripts